GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Its shape is noted #shape("C", "F", "T"), where $C$ is the number of channels, i.e., twice the number of microphones in the array.

 The architecture draws inspiration from vision models by employing 2D convolution.
-As discussed in @sec:ssl:background:deep_learning, using the image-like time-frequency representation of audio signals allows the application of techniques proven to perform well on conventional image data.
+As discussed in @sec:ssl:background:deep_learning, using the image-like time-frequency representation of audio signals allows applying techniques proven to perform well on conventional image data.

 #figure(
   image(